larryturner/diamondback/README.rst

 A jupyter notebook defines cells to create and exercise *diamondback* components.
 The notebook serves as a tool for visualization, validation, and demonstration of *diamondback* capabilities.

-Restart kernel and run all cells, and exercise widgets to explore behaviors.
+Run a nox *notebook* session to exercise notebook.
+Restart kernel and run all cells, then exercise widgets.

 .. code-block:: bash